valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/valtimo-frontend-libraries.md

   Angular has been upgraded from version 13 to version 14.
 [This version supports many new features](https://blog.angular.io/angular-v14-is-now-available-391a6db736af).
   To be able to use the libraries with this new version, please refer to [the migration page for this release](migration.md).

+* **Dependency upgrades**

+  Many dependencies in the libraries have been upgraded to the latest versions.
+To be able to use the libraries with these new versions, please refer to [the migration page for this release](migration.md).

 ## Bugfixes